cape-sh/cape-azure/README.md

 ### Troubleshooting

 As "root" user run below command to check the pods status.
+Login as cape and switch user as root "sudo su - root"

 ```bash
 kubectl get pods -A